rocket-pool/old.docs.rocketpool.net/src/guides/node/hybrid.md

 ### Updating `docker-compose.yml`

 Next, open `~/.rocketpool/docker-compose.yml` in a text editor.
-It will look like this (truncated for brevity):
+It should look like this (truncated for brevity):

 ```
 version: "3.4"